 Tests for type I (IgE-mediated) hypersensitivity help identify reactions to beta-lactam antibiotics, foreign (xenogeneic) serum, and some vaccines and polypeptide hormones.
 However, typically, only 10 to 20% of patients who report a penicillin allergy have a positive reaction on skin tests.
 Also, for most drugs (including cephalosporins), skin tests are unreliable and, because they detect only IgE-mediated reactions, do not predict the occurrence of morbilliform eruptions, hemolytic anemia, or nephritis.

 Penicillin skin testing is needed if patients with a history of an immediate hypersensitivity reaction must take a penicillin.
 BPO-polylysine conjugate and penicillin G are used with histamine and saline as controls.
-The prick test is used first.
+The prick test Specific tests Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
+Inappropriate immune reactions include those that are... read more is used first.
 If patients have a history of a severe explosive reaction, reagents should be diluted 100-fold for initial testing.
 If prick tests are negative, intradermal testing may follow.
 If skin tests are positive, treating patients with penicillin may induce an anaphylactic reaction.
 If tests are negative, a serious reaction is less likely but not excluded.
 Although the penicillin skin test has not induced de novo sensitivity in patients, patients should usually be tested only immediately before essential penicillin therapy is begun.